The Mauser C96, a semi-automatic pistol with a distinctive broom handle grip, is a classic firearm with an indelible mark on history.

 The C96, with its distinctive boxy shape and integral box magazine in front of the trigger, was a departure from the revolvers that dominated the era.
 Its unique “broom handle” grip, high velocity, and long-range accuracy set it apart from other pistols of the time.

 The Mauser C96 quickly gained popularity, not just in Germany but across the globe.
 From British officers in the Boer War to Chinese revolutionaries, the pistol found favor with those who valued its innovative design and reliable performance.
-This marked the beginning of the Mauser C96’s journey through history, a journey that would see it play a role in some of the most significant events of the 20th century.
+This marked the beginning of the Mauser C96’s journey through history, which would see it play a role in some of the most significant events of the 20th century.

 Design Innovations and Technical Specifications